-The location of Lodi, New Jersey, relative to the Stepan property and the DOEowned Maywood Interim Storage Site is shown in Fig. 1.
+The location of Lodi, New Jersey; relative to the Stepan property and the DOEowned Maywood Interim Storage Site is shown in Fig. 1.

 At the request of the DOE, the Measurement Applications and Development (MAD) Group from Oak Ridge National Laboratory (ORNL) conducted investigative radiological surveys of properties surrounding the former processing plant.
-In May 1988, a radiological survey was conducted on the private, residential property at 108 Avenue E., Lodi, New Jersey by the MAD Group at ORNL.
+In May 1988, a radiological survey was conducted on the private, residential property at 112 Avenue E., Lodi, New Jersey by members of the MAD Group of ORNL.2

 The survey consisted of a complete gamma scan of the entire property outdoors and the collection of systematic and biased soil samples.
-The survey report, published in 1989, concluded that areas of elevated gamma were scattered about the front, back, and side yards, and soil analysis from these areas indicated that the property contained residual radioactive material primarily from the Th decay chain.
-Additionally, both the concentration and extent of Th found on the property were in excess of the applicable DOE criteria, and the property was scheduled for remedial action.
+The survey report, published in 1989, concluded that areas of elevated gamma were scattered about the front, back, and side yards, and soil analysis from these areas indicated that the property contained residual radioactive material primarily from the 232Th decay chain.2 Additionally, both the concentration and extent of 232Th found on the property were in excess of the applicable DOE criteria, and the property was scheduled for remedial action.

-\The survey was performed by members of the Measurement Applications and Development Group of the Health Sciences Research Division of Oak Ridge National Laboratory under DOE contract DE-AC05-84OR21400.
+^{}The survey was performed by members of the Measurement Applications and Development Group of the Health Sciences Research Division of Oak Ridge National Laboratory under DOE contract DE-AC05-84OR21400.